pfaber777/pfaber777/README.md

 ## Hi there 👋
 <h3>I'm Phillip,</h3>
-I'm a Junior Front-End Developer with a passion for learning, problem solving and building useful, quality tools and products that help improve daily life, however, my curiosity extends beyond only the Front-End.
+I'm a Junior Front-End Developer with a passion for learning, problem solving and building useful, quality tools and products that help empower daily life, however, my curiosity extends beyond only the Front-End.
 I have a strong interest in Creative Coding, Technical Art, Graphics Engines as well as Business FinTech and Back-End's.

 <h1>Top Skills</h1>